Shanikah-Boyce/Building-a-Virtual-Private-Cloud/README.md

 # 🔐 Secure AWS VPC Architecture
 ## 🌟 Project Summary
-As organizations increasingly adopt cloud solutions, the need for secure and scalable infrastructure has never been greater.
-This project aimed to design a custom Amazon Virtual Private Cloud (VPC) architecture that balances robust security with cloud-native performance and agility.
-The goal was to build a resilient network tailored for sensitive workloads, enforcing strict access controls, enabling secure communication, and supporting long-term scalability.
-A layered defense-in-depth strategy formed the backbone of this solution, integrating security at every stage without compromising flexibility.
+As organizations increasingly embrace cloud computing, the demand for secure, scalable infrastructure is more critical than ever.
+This project focused on designing a custom Amazon Virtual Private Cloud (VPC) architecture that combines robust security with cloud-native performance and agility.
+The aim was to support sensitive workloads by enforcing strict access controls, enabling secure communication, and ensuring long-term scalability.

+The solution adopted a layered defense-in-depth approach, integrating security at every level of the network stack.
+Every design decision, from subnet segmentation to inter-VPC communication, was made to strike the right balance between security, operational simplicity, and future scalability.

-### Key Architectural Features
+### Key Architectural Design
-- Private Amazon S3 Access: Provides secure, internal-only access to S3 resources, preventing exposure to the public internet.
-- Seamless Inter-VPC Connectivity: Facilitates secure communication between VPCs, ensuring the isolation of internal traffic from external networks.
-- Enhanced Monitoring: Integrates Amazon CloudWatch and VPC Flow Logs for continuous monitoring, visibility, and insights into network traffic.

-This architecture not only strengthens data confidentiality but also helps maintain regulatory compliance, empowering organizations to confidently scale their cloud footprint

-## 🏗️ Architectural Design
-To achieve the project’s objectives, the VPC was implemented in the AWS North Virginia (us-east-1) region, using the CIDR block 10.1.0.0/16, designated as NovaGrid-1-VPC.
-It was segmented into two subnets:
+The architecture was deployed in the AWS North Virginia (us-east-1) region using the CIDR block 10.1.0.0/16, named NovaGrid-1-VPC.
+It was logically divided into two subnets to separate public-facing and internal resources:
 - Public Subnet (10.1.0.0/24): Designed for internet-facing workloads, where EC2 instances are automatically assigned IPv4 addresses and can route through the Internet Gateway for external connectivity.
-- Private Subnet (10.1.1.0/24): Reserved for internal services, with no external routing, ensuring complete isolation from public internet exposure.
+- Private Subnet (10.1.1.0/24): Reserved for backend services, with no direct internet access, ensuring complete isolation from external exposure.

+This separation not only enforced security boundaries but also aligned with the principle of least privilege, reducing the risk surface across the infrastructure.

 ## 🛡️ Network Security
 ### 🔒 Subnet-Level Protection
-Network ACLs (NACLs) provide stateless traffic control, acting as the first layer of defense:
+Network ACLs (NACLs) were implemented as the first layer of defense:
 - Public Subnet: Allows unrestricted inbound/outbound traffic for external services.
 - Private Subnet: Permits only ICMP IPv4 traffic originating from the public subnet, supporting diagnostics while maintaining isolation.

+This stateless layer provided coarse traffic filtering and helped catch misrouted or unauthorized traffic early in the packet flow.

 ### 🔐 Instance-Level Protection
-Security Groups (SGs) serve as stateful firewalls, enabling fine-grained control over each resource:
+Security Groups (SGs) offered a second, stateful layer of control:
-- Public EC2 Instances: Permitted HTTP and SSH traffic from any IP address to support public-facing applications.
+- Public EC2 instances allowed HTTP and SSH access to support web applications and remote admin workflows.
-- Private EC2 Instances: Restricted to receive traffic solely from the NovaGrid Public SG, ensuring secure communication within the VPC.
+- Private EC2 instances accepted traffic only from instances in the public subnet’s security group, ensuring controlled internal access.

+Combining SGs with NACLs created a layered model that reduced the likelihood of accidental exposure or overly permissive access rules.

 ## 🔄 VPC Peering
-To securely connect resources across isolated VPC environments, VPC peering was configured between NovaGrid-1-VPC (10.1.0.0/16) and NovaGrid-2-VPC (10.2.0.0/16).
-This setup allowed instances in both VPCs to communicate using private IP addresses, completely bypassing the public internet.
+To enable secure communication across isolated environments, VPC peering was configured between NovaGrid-1-VPC (10.1.0.0/16) and NovaGrid-2-VPC (10.2.0.0/16).
+This allowed instances in both networks to communicate via private IPs, without routing traffic over the public internet.

-### NovaGrid-2-VPC Configuration
-For visual guidance, the AWS VPC Resource Map (a feature released in 2023) was used.
-NovaGrid-2-VPC was provisioned with the following:
-- Public Subnet: 10.2.0.0/24
-- Private Subnet: 10.2.1.0/24
-To maintain consistent security policies across both VPCs, the security group and Network ACL rules from NovaGrid-1-VPC were mirrored in NovaGrid-2-VPC, ensuring uniform access control across both environments.

-## Peering Details
-- Requester: NovaGrid-1-VPC
-- Accepter: NovaGrid-2-VPC
-Though both VPCs reside in the same AWS account, the solution remains compatible with cross-account peering, enabling secure resource sharing beyond a single tenant.
+VPC peering was intentionally chosen over options like AWS Transit Gateway because it offered simpler configuration and lower cost for a two-VPC architecture.
+It met the performance and connectivity requirements without introducing unnecessary complexity.

+NovaGrid-2-VPC included a public subnet (10.2.0.0/24) and a private subnet (10.2.1.0/24).
+To maintain consistent access control, its security groups and NACLs mirrored those of NovaGrid-1.
+This duplication ensured predictable, uniform security behavior across the network.

-Once the peering connection was accepted, route tables in both VPCs were updated to support bi-directional traffic, ensuring seamless internal communication between resources.
+Routing tables in both VPCs were updated after peering to enable bidirectional internal traffic, facilitating seamless communication between services, critical for shared backend operations and service discovery.

 ## ☁️ Private S3 Access
-To improve security and prevent public internet exposure, the private subnet was configured to access Amazon S3 via a Gateway Endpoint, keeping all S3 traffic within AWS’s private network.
-This ensured all S3 traffic remained within AWS’s private network, enabling secure communication between EC2 instances and S3 without the need for public IPs or NAT gateways.
-A bucket policy was implemented to allow access only from the designated VPC endpoint, using the aws:sourceVpce condition.
-This blocked unauthorized access, including login attempts from the AWS Management Console, and reinforced strict security controls in line with a zero-trust model.

-With routing validated and access restricted, all S3 traffic flowed securely through the endpoint, safeguarding sensitive data from exposure.
+For workloads in the private subnet, access to Amazon S3 was enabled using a Gateway Endpoint, eliminating the need for NAT Gateways or public IPs.
+This ensured all S3 traffic remained on the AWS backbone, avoiding exposure to the public internet.

+A strict bucket policy using the aws:sourceVpce condition was applied to allow access only from the designated VPC endpoint.
+This effectively blocked any unintended access, even from AWS Management Console logins, reinforcing a zero-trust posture for data storage.

+This design choice reduced both cost and complexity while increasing security, making it ideal for applications handling sensitive data.

 ## 📈 Monitoring and Visibility
-To maintain robust observability across the network, VPC Flow Logs were enabled on the public subnet and streamed directly to Amazon CloudWatch.
-These logs recorded both accepted and rejected traffic events at one-minute intervals, delivering high-resolution insights into network behavior.
+VPC Flow Logs were enabled on the public subnet and streamed to Amazon CloudWatch.
+These logs captured accepted and rejected traffic, offering critical insights into network behavior at one-minute intervals.

-## Traffic Analysis
-Leveraging CloudWatch Log Insights, sample queries were executed to surface the top 10 EC2 data transfers by byte size.
-This analysis spotlighted key traffic routes and confirmed the operational integrity of inter-VPC communication.
+Using CloudWatch Log Insights, queries were executed to identify the top 10 EC2 data transfers by byte size.
+This analysis confirmed that traffic patterns aligned with expected use cases and helped validate the architecture’s effectiveness.

-The logs not only revealed traffic patterns but also supported proactive diagnostics, performance optimization, and compliance reporting, ensuring that all data flows remained aligned with the intended security and architectural goals.
+Monitoring wasn’t treated as an afterthought—it was foundational to the design.
+Visibility into traffic patterns ensured easier troubleshooting, compliance reporting, and performance tuning.

 ## 🧠 Lessons Learned
-This project emphasized the power of layered security in AWS, achieved by combining Network ACLs at the subnet level and Security Groups at the instance level.
-The clear segmentation between public and private resources reinforced architectural isolation and precise access control.
+This project highlighted the effectiveness of layered network security—combining stateless controls at the subnet level (NACLs) with stateful instance-level firewalls (SGs).
+Careful segmentation between public and private resources enforced clear trust boundaries.

+Another takeaway was the importance of designing for visibility from the start.
+Having VPC Flow Logs and centralized monitoring made diagnostics faster and helped verify assumptions made during the planning stage.

 ## 🚀 Final Outcome & Key Insights
-This project delivered a secure, scalable, and highly available AWS VPC architecture with strong visibility, access control, and operational clarity:
+The result was a highly secure, scalable AWS VPC architecture with strong monitoring, isolation, and operational clarity:
-- Clear VPC Design: Visual mapping of subnets, route tables, and gateways reduced setup errors and simplified troubleshooting.
+- Clear Subnet Strategy: Isolated environments for public and private resources reduced risk and simplified access control.
-- Private S3 Access: Gateway Endpoints and scoped bucket policies (aws:sourceVpce) ensured all S3 traffic stayed within the private network.
+- Secure S3 Integration: Gateway Endpoints and scoped bucket policies ensured private, auditable access to data.
-- Strong Network Security: Isolated subnets with NACLs and Security Groups protected public and private resources.
-- Seamless VPC Peering: Enabled secure, private communication between VPCs.
+- Resilient VPC Peering: Enabled secure internal communication without public exposure.
-- Real-Time Monitoring: VPC Flow Logs and CloudWatch Insights revealed traffic patterns and supported diagnostics without manual effort.
+- Layered Security Controls: NACLs and SGs together minimized the impact of misconfigurations.
+- Operational Transparency: Monitoring with CloudWatch and Flow Logs enabled real-time visibility into network behavior.
+Each component was selected with a specific tradeoff in mind—cost, manageability, and control.
+The final architecture proved resilient, observable, and easy to scale.

 ## 🚀 Opportunities for Improvement
-While the existing architecture supports a wide range of flexible use cases, several targeted enhancements can significantly improve its security, scalability, and observability.

-## 🔐 Restrict SSH Access
+### 🔐 Restrict SSH Access
-SSH access should never be exposed to the entire internet, as this opens the door to brute-force attacks, port scans, and other intrusion attempts.
-A more secure approach is to restrict SSH to known IP ranges, such as a trusted office network or a designated bastion host.
-This strategy ensures unrestricted access to public HTTP/HTTPS services while tightly controlling administrative entry points.
+While public EC2 instances allowed SSH from all IPv4 addresses to support EC2 Instance Connect, this represents a potential attack vector.
+A more secure approach would restrict SSH to known IP ranges (e.g., office VPN or a bastion host).

-In this case, SSH was configured to accept all IPv4 ranges to support EC2 Instance Connect, which uses a dynamic pool of IP addresses.
-To enforce more precise access controls without interrupting legitimate administrative workflows, it’s recommended to research and identify the currently used IP ranges for EC2 Instance Connect and update security groups accordingly.
+To maintain flexibility while improving security, it’s recommended to identify the IP ranges used by EC2 Instance Connect and apply them to the security group.
+Alternatively, automating IP updates via AWS Lambda could provide a safer, dynamic solution.

-## 👁️ Improve Internal Visibility
+### 👁️ Extend Internal Visibility
-Extending VPC Flow Logs to include the private subnet would enhance visibility into internal network traffic, helping identify anomalous behavior and optimize resource usage.
-This added layer of telemetry strengthens troubleshooting capabilities and supports overall operational monitoring.
+Currently, Flow Logs are enabled only on the public subnet.
+Enabling them on the private subnet would offer deeper insight into internal (east-west) traffic.
+This visibility could reveal unusual patterns, detect misrouted packets, and improve overall network hygiene.